CafeLogos.org

 Then we have to ask, where is the Jew’s vision of them ruling the world from Jerusalem with their messiah in prophecy?
 When are those prophecies of a warless world fulfilled?

-So far we have seen that the “anointed one” that was killed before the destruction of the second temple was Jesus, who prophesied that He would return as “lightening” (Matthew 24:27).
+So far we have seen that the “anointed one” that was killed before the destruction of the second temple was Jesus, who prophesied that He would return as “lightning” (Matthew 24:27).
 It is here we need to examine Zechariah’s prophecy which was deposited through his pen by the Lord to complete the picture of the future initiated by Daniel.

 We see in verses one and two of Zechariah’s message, that Israel is enduring yet another brutal captivity.
 This correlates to the time of Jacob’s trouble which is the tribulation.
 This judgment was prophesied by Ezekiel.
 God would bring Israel’s enemies upon them (Ezekiel 36:16,) and this captivity would continue until the Lord’s return as we are shown in Zechariah’s prophecy.